fragarco/abasc/docs/en/abasc.md

 ### `HEX$(x, digits)`

 **Function**.
 Returns a string representing the hexadecimal conversion of `x`.
-Locomotive BASIC allows any number of digits, but BASC only supports 2 or 4 digits.
+Locomotive BASIC allows any number of digits, but ABASC only supports 2 or 4 digits.

 ```basic
 PRINT HEX$(255,2)